turingschool/curriculum-site/module4/projects/capstone/evaluation.md

 <section class="dropdown">
 ### Git Workflow and Deployment
 - **Exceeds Expectations:**
-  * Uses Pull Request templates and at least four PRs include specific questions or asks of the code reviewer
+  * Uses Pull Request templates and at least four PRs include specific questions/asks of the code reviewer
   * Always creates focused, small pull requests that are easy to review
   * Rebases before merging
   * Deletes branches after merging
   * App has passing CI and is deployed successfully after every PR is merged
 - **Meets Expectations:**
-  * Uses Pull Request templates and at least three PRs include specific questions or asks of the code reviewer
+  * Uses Pull Request templates and at least three PRs include specific questions/asks of the code reviewer
   * Writes clear and descriptive commit messages following a consistent convention
   * Creates focused, small pull requests that are easy to review, but one may be larger than expected
   * Regularly pushes code and keeps the remote repository up-to-date
   * Uses a new branch for each issue and each Pull Request; Never reuses a branch
   * App has passing CI and is deployed successfully after almost every PR is merged, with few exceptions (misses no more than twice)
 - **Approaching Expectations:**
-  * Uses Pull Request templates and at least two PRs include specific questions or asks of the code reviewer
+  * Uses Pull Request templates and at least two PRs include specific questions/asks of the code reviewer
   * Creates focused, small pull requests that are easy to review, but up to two may be larger than expected
   * Commit messages are usually clear and always professional, but don't always follow a consistent convention
   * Uses a new branch for each issue and each Pull Request but may accidentally reuse a branch once or twice
   * App usually has passing CI and is usually deployed successfully after a PR is merged, with some exceptions (misses no more than 3 times)
 - **Below Expectations:**
-  * Uses PR templates but fewer than two PRs include specific questions or asks of the code reviewer
+  * Uses PR templates but fewer than two PRs include specific questions/asks of the code reviewer
   * Commit messages are often unclear, sometimes unprofessional, and don't always follow a consistent convention
   * Creates focused, small pull requests that are easy to review, but more than two may be larger than expected
   * Inconsistently pushes code or pushes directly to `main`